jinghuazhao/FM-pipeline/README.md

 cut -f2,4,5 | \
 sort -k3,3 > snp150.txt
 ```
-The software eventually included in this pipeline range from descriptive analysis via locuszoom and GCTA to functional annotation via fgwas and those dedicated to finemapping including CAVIAR,
-CAVIARBF, an adapted version of FM-summary, R2BGLiMS/JAM and finemap.

 Note that JAM requires Java 1.8 so call to Java -jar inside the function needs to
 reflect this, not straightforward with `install_github()` from `devtools` but one needs to
 clone the package, modify the R source code and then use